RickyDharmesh/M1/README.md

 ## RESULT:
-Thus the program to find minimum between two fraction numbers using conditional operator or ternary operator has been executed successfully.
+Thus the program to find the minimum between two given integer values using the conditional operator has been executed successfully.